rajabishek/java-essentials/manuscript/02_generics.md

 obj.showType();
 ```
 > - Although generics are similar to templates in C++, they are not the same.
 There are some fundamental differences between the two approaches to generic types.
+> - T is the name of a type parameter.
+This name is used as a placeholder for the actual type that will be passed to GenericClass when an object is created.
+Thus, T is used within GenericClass whenever the type parameter is needed.